-One man who could line up against his former side is Jack O’Connell.
-The defender made 50 appearances last campaign, scoring six goals, following his summer move from Griffin Park.
+Another man who could line up against his former side is Jack O’Connell.
+The defender has made 90 appearances, scoring six goals, since his departure from Griffin Park in July 2016.
 Jack spent nearly 18 months in West London after joining from Blackburn Rovers, playing 18 games and scoring his only goal in the 2-2 derby draw at Fulham in December 2015.

-In total, 35 players have worn the red and white of Sheffield United and Brentford over the years.
+Further back in time, 36 players have worn the red and white of Sheffield United and Brentford.
 The man most closely associated with the two clubs is Bob Booker who spent 15 years representing the two, making more than 450 appearances, during which time he won promotion twice at Bramall Lane and was part of The Bees 1991/92 Division Three winning side.